shariqahmad04/Knes381/readme.md

 # Welcome to my readme file!
 ## My name is Shariq and I'm a second year Bsc in Kinesiology major.

-Here's a list of things I like:
+<p align="center"> Here's a list of things I like:

 * videogames
   * Grand Theft Auto series
   * Tekken